biomimetics/biomimetic-millisystems-lab/README.md

-__This repository is not supported.
+__This repository is DEPRECATED.
 It was migrated from the now defunct Google Code hosting solely for historical reference.
 Please consider using [imageproc-lib](https://github.com/biomimetics/imageproc-lib) or [imageproc_pcb](https://github.com/biomimetics/imageproc_pcb) instead.__